pbiggar/phc/doc/manual/runningphc.rst

 Graphical Output
 ----------------

-If you have a DOT viewer installed on your system (for example, <ulink url="http://www.graphviz.org">graphviz</ulink>), you can view the AST graphically.
+If you have a DOT viewer installed on your system (for example, `graphviz <http://www.graphviz.org>`_), you can view the AST graphically.
 First, ask |phc| to output the AST in DOT format:

 .. sourcecode:: bash